About the twinkle factoryOur Ambition

 The Twinkle project

 Seeing cellular mechanisms is the first step towards understanding the inner workings of living systems.
-Despite dramatic advances in biological imaging and probe design, many relevant biological molecules and processes remain invisible.
-At The Twinkle Factory, we invent new ways of observing biomolecules and cellular events: we provide efficient tools to observe previously invisible processes in order to address issues ranging from fundamental mechanisms to causes of disease and the development of new therapies.
+But, despite dramatic advances in biological imaging and probe design, many relevant biological molecules and processes remain invisible.
+Therefore, we, at The Twinkle Factory, invent new ways of observing biomolecules and cellular event.
+We indeed provide efficient tools to observe previously invisible processes in order to address issues ranging from fundamental mechanisms to causes of disease and the development of new therapies.
 Discover the science behind the project

 The Twinkle Factory provides transformative chemical-genetic tools for various applications in biological imaging.
 These tools are based on the instantaneous formation of a fluorescent molecular assembly between the FAST protein or its derivatives and fluorogenic ligands (TFFluorogens).
 The latter are dark in water and fluoresce only when bound to FAST, allowing specific detection by fluorimetry or optical microscopy.
 Know more about our products